Ningal: Association with other deities

 An = Anum indicates that Ningal was believed to have a sukkal (attendant deity), though the reading of their name, ^{d}ME^{kà-kà}ME, remains uncertain.
 Richard L. Litke argued that the gloss is unlikely to point at an otherwise unknown pronunciation of the sign ME, and assumed that the deity in mention was named Meme, while an alternate version of the list had the name Kakka in the same line instead.
 Manfred Krebernik proposes that this deity is identical with the divine messenger Kakka.
 Litke instead concluded that in this case Kakka should be understood as a deity elsewhere equated with Ninkarrak, distinct from the messenger god.
 A medicine goddess named Kakka, associated with Ninkarrak and Ninshubur, is attested in sources from Mari.

 An association between Ningal and Ninshubur is documented in the Early Dynastic god list from Abu Salabikh.
 In the Old Babylonian period Nanshe was incorporated into the circle of deities associated with her in Ur, though she is overall sparsely attested in sources from this city.
-It is possible that the deity Nin-é.NIM.ma, best attested in texts from Larsa and the Sealand, was associated with Ningal as a member of her entourage starting with the reign of Kudur-Mabuk and his successors, though it has also been proposed that this name was her epithet.
+It is possible that the deity Nin-é.NIM.ma, best attested in texts from Larsa and the Sealand, was associated with Ningal as a member of her entourage starting in the time of Kudur-Mabuk and his ruler sons, though it has also been proposed that this name was her epithet.